 - Organizational expenses and income for previous, current, and coming fiscal year;

 - Audited financial statements and Internal Revenue Service Form 990 plus attachments for the most recently completed fiscal year;

 - Internal Revenue Service verification that the organization is a 501(c)(3) tax exempt organization and qualifies as a public charity as defined in IRS Code section509 (a)(1), (2), or (3).
 A copy of the IRS tax-exempt determination letter must accompany the proposal.

 The expected start date for the project should be around January 1, 2023 with an expected completion date within three years of the start date.

 Applications will be considered based on the following criteria:

 - Likelihood that project will yield significant, unbiased information relevant to the understanding of gun violence prevention

 - Experience of research team in gun violence prevention research, or similar relevant research

 - Likelihood that the team will be able to successfully complete the proposed research with the funds requested in the time frame proposed

 Letters of intent should be submitted electronically to Alejandro Albanez at the New Venture Fund email@example.com.
-Questions regarding this RFP should be directed to Alejandro.
+Please contact firstname.lastname@example.org with any questions about the RFP.